alfred-miquel/Multistage_contraction/README.md

 # A-Community-Detection-Based-Parallel-Algorithm-for-Quantum-Circuit-Simulation-using-Tensor-Networks
-Here you can find the Julia code used in this article This article uses QXTools as a base to improve and include new tools for the simulation of quantum circuits.
-First of all you have to install these tools.
+Here you can find the Julia code and tests used in this work.
+This article uses QXTools as a base to improve and include new tools for the simulation of quantum circuits.
+First of all, you have to install these tools.
+For more information about Julia, please see [here](https://julialang.org/)
 ## QXTools

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://JuliaQX.github.io/QXTools.jl/stable)